rtxm/rust-nrf24l01/README.md

 For SPI communication with the NRF24L01(+), we use the Linux standard SPIDEV kernel driver through the [rust-spidev][1] library with excellent efficiency.

 For driving the device CE pin, we use GPIO.
 The current standard Linux way is by using the sysfs-gpio kernel driver.
-For that we use [rust-sysfs-gpio].
+For that we use [rust-sysfs-gpio][2].

 Unfortunatly, sysfs-gpio is slow, and rust-sysfs-gpio slower still.
 On a Raspberry A+ for example, that incurs a ~300 µs lag for each send or read operation
 (for comparison, that's roughly the time needed by the device to send 32 bytes and receive acknowledgment).